joshmarinacci/canvasdeepdive-book/presentations/ble.md

 ### Bluetooth Low Energy
 ##  Big Progress for Small Consumption

 Josh Marinacci

 Advanced Technologies, Nokia

 ---

 ### 60 second summary of wireless technology

-Here we go. in 60 seconds everything you ever needed to know about wireless technology for mobile devices
+@note Here we go. in 60 seconds everything you ever needed to know about wireless technology for mobile devices

 ---

 ### In The Beginning

+---

 ## Infra Red